-You must have a responsible adult collecting and staying with you overnight on the night of you surgery.
+You must have a responsible adult collecting and staying overnight with you on the night of you surgery.

 Try to ensure the vehicle you travel home in is large enough for you to put your foot up on the back seat while sitting and wearing a seatbelt.
-You must not go home by public transport.

-Please also avoid drinking alcohol, making vital decisions or signing any legal documents for 24 hours after your surgery.
+Do not arrange to take public transport home.
+Please also avoid drinking alcohol, making vital decisions or signing any legal documents for 24 hours afterwards.